Radcliffe Camera: Everything You Need to Know About Oxford’s Famous Library

 On a Tour

-Take the stress out of planning your Radcliffe Camera Oxford visit with a guided tour – you won’t be see the Radcliffe Camera Oxford inside, but tours will be led by local specialist guides who can explain the fascinating history of the Radcliffe Camera, as well as spilling a whole host of interesting secrets.
+Take the stress out of planning your Radcliffe Camera Oxford visit with a guided tour like this one.
+You won’t see the Radcliffe Camera Oxford inside, but tours will be led by local specialist guides who can explain the fascinating history of the Radcliffe Camera, as well as spilling a whole host of interesting secrets.

 We recommend this guided walking tour, which is led by an Oxford University alumni.
 This walking tour takes you behind the scenes of a select few of the very many colleges the city boasts, as well as to the Rad Cam and the University Church of St Mary.